Internal IT Threats: How to Protect Your Business

 - Segment your network and separate critical data.

-Depending on the individual’s situation, work strain and job pressure can also be internal IT threat indicators.
+Depending on the individual’s situation, work strain and job pressure can also be insider threat indicators.
 There are also steps that your organization can take to help alleviate employee stress, including:

 - Holding stress relief seminars to educate your staff on ways to manage work-related and personal stress.